 While some children may be able to accommodate these requirements others will require a general anaesthetic to enable the best images to be acquired.

 For children that are comfortable and relaxed in the MRI scanner, we are able to offer a DVD movie to watch or a story CD to listen to during the scan

-High resolution MR Angiography can be performed including TWIST(time resolved 4D angiography), NATIVE syngo, or Time of flight non contrast enhanced angiography.
+High resolution MR Angiography can be performed including TWIST (time resolved 4D angiography), NATIVE syngo, or QISS non-contrast MRA technique for the evaluation of peripheral arterial tree without a contrast agent.
 Post processing tools include maximum and minimum intensity projections, surface shaded display, and volume rendering technique.